jibinb961/e2e-data-engineering-kafka/notes.md

 ## Zookeeper

 - Since Kafka takes in input from different data sources and then gives to different consumers, its important to have a system that can synchronize the operation.
 Zookeeper is basicallt a resource manager.
+- Also we need to spin up an amazon instance.